dwhr-pi/Zenbot-Deutsch/docs/Help_Zenbot.md

 The user community around Zenbot is still small, but already includes several advanced users who do a very important job in showing to newcomers how to use the software.
 If you begin to feel comfortable with Zenbot, your knowledge could be very valuable to others, and you might contribute with important assets, like:

--   Showing the work you do with Zenbot on the [Users Showcase forum]().
+-   Showing the work you do with Zenbot on the <!--[Users Showcase forum]()-->.
 You can post screenshots, and, even better, attach the Zenbot files so other people can examine it and understand how you did it.
 -   Recording <!--[videos]()--> showing how you did something interesting in Zenbot.
 These videos usually do a great job in showing new features.
 -   Write <!--[tutorials]()--> describing or teaching something interesting.
 You can write tutorials on your own blog, directly on our wiki, or even on the forum.
 -   Post on the <!--[Mastodon]()--> open source social network (and [follow Zenbot]<!--(https://fosstodon.org/@Zenbot)--> there) or on the [Zenbot's Facebook](https://www.facebook.com/groups/1407097289750298/) community.